CumulusNetworks/docs/content/cumulus-linux-512/Layer-2/Ethernet-Bridging-VLANs/VLAN-aware-Bridge-Mode.md

 ```

 {{%notice note%}}
-The `nv action clear bridge domain <bridge-id> mac-table dynamic vlan <vlan-id` command clears the static VXLAN entries in bridge or VXLAN driver for the corresponding VLAN or VNI.
+The `nv action clear bridge domain <bridge-id> mac-table dynamic vlan <vlan-id>` command clears the static VXLAN entries in bridge or VXLAN driver for the corresponding VLAN or VNI.
 {{%/notice%}}

-To clear all dynamic MAC addresses for a specific bridge port and VLAN, run the `nv action clear bridge domain <bridge-id> mac-table dynamic interface <interface-id> vlan <vlan-id` command:
+To clear all dynamic MAC addresses for a specific bridge port and VLAN, run the `nv action clear bridge domain <bridge-id> mac-table dynamic interface <interface-id> vlan <vlan-id>` command:

 ```
 cumulus@switch:~$ nv action clear bridge domain br_default mac-table dynamic interface swp1 vlan 10
 ```

+### Clear A Specific Dynamic MAC Address for an Interface, VLAN, or Interface and VLAN

 To clear a specific dynamic MAC addresses for a VLAN, run the `nv action clear bridge domain <domain-id> mac-table dynamic mac <mac-address> vlan <vlan-id>` command: